Carlos Santana Player Props: Brewers vs. Rockies

 Carlos Santana At The Plate

-- In 35.0% of his games this year, Santana has tallied at least one RBI.
-In 14 of those games (13.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 34.6% of his games this year, Santana has notched at least one RBI.
+In 14 of those games (13.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.